GOALS-survey/CAFE/docs/source/fit_spec.rst

 *Disclaimer: We highly discourage the modification of this file, as not all the switches and keywords have been fully tested.*

-Within this file the user can specify the following options:
+Within this file, the user can specify the following options:

 **[PATHS]**: Not necessary for the current ``CAFE`` release (v1.0.0).
 Data paths are directly defined during execution of the command.
 Other paths are defined automatically.